schmittnieto/schmittnieto.github.io/_posts/2025-03-01-azure-local-redundancy.md

 I’m splitting the redundancy discussion into three main parts:

 1. **Nodes**: Physical node redundancy in the cluster.
 For instance, if you have three nodes and two fail, you’ll see a potential loss of data and cluster availability.
-2. **Storage**: We’ll look at data resiliency on disks, such as how a two-node cluster might keep operating if one node fails—but if the remaining node’s single disk dies, data might still be lost.
+2. **Storage**: We’ll look at data resiliency on disks, such as how a two-node cluster might keep operating if one node fails, but if the remaining node’s single disk dies, data might still be lost.
 3. **Other Infrastructure**: Network design (no point having multiple nodes if everything relies on a single switch), multi-location data centers (e.g., rack-aware clusters) and Active Directory design (including why nesting domain controllers in the cluster can be problematic).

 Throughout, I’ll do some rough capacity and resource calculations using 2 x 1 TB NVMe capacity drives plus 1 TB RAM per node, just as an example.